C2DH/ranketwo/_assignments/exploring-historical-newspapers/04-Schumann.md

 - Collect one article on Robert Schuman the politician, and one on Robert Schumann the composer (including advertisements for concerts)

-Go to the website of the Luxembourg National Library on[digitised newspapers](http://www.eluxemburgensia.lu)
+Go to the website of the Luxembourg National Library on [digitised newspapers](http://www.eluxemburgensia.lu)
 - Conduct the same query, one article on Robert Schuman the politician and one on Robert Schumann the composer (including advertisements for concerts)